- Fee assured

 - Phone consultations

 Mr Darren F. Lui is fellowship trained in complex spinal surgery.
 He deals with simple spinal problems such as back and leg pain (sciatica) as well as neck and arm pain (radiculopathy).
 He also deals with the entire breadth of complex spinal problems from deformity, trauma and cancer.

-This includes expertise to approach the spine in 360 degrees from anterior, lateral, oblique and posteriorly.
-This allows minimally invasive techniques to be optimally utilized by combining the techniques, then planning bespoke surgery to the patient’s sagittal and coronal parameters.
+He has expertise to approach the spine in 360 degrees from anterior, lateral, oblique and posteriorly.
+This allows minimally invasive techniques to be optimally plan bespoke surgery to the patient’s sagittal & coronal parameters.

 He is an expert in surgical and non-surgical management.
 He works closely with some specialist physiotherapists dealing with conservative management such as the Schroth technique.
 He also utilizes bracing where possible in the growing child.

 With regards to paediatric deformity, surgical treatment can include fusion of the spine from posterior and anterior or both.
 He offers traditional as well as novel Minimally invasive surgical techniques for the correction of scoliosis.
 He also has experience with Vertebral Body Tethering which is a non fusion technique to correct scoliosis.
 He is part of the first UK group to offer VBT as well as authoring several research projects demonstrating its efficacy with a minimum 2 year follow up with some children now at 5y.

 He has experience with Magnetic Controlled Growth Rods (MAGEC) and worked in Hong Kong where they were first utilised.

 He believes in offering surgery which will limite the number of fusion levels and maximise lumbar movement.